-Join the Religious Freedom Institute with author Daniel Philpott and Mustafa Akyol for a discussion on the current status and future of religious freedom in Muslim majority states.
+The Religious Freedom Institute hosted a discussion with author Daniel Philpott and Mustafa Akyol on the current status and future of religious freedom in Muslim majority states.

 Religious Freedom in Islam: The Fate of a Universal Human Right in the Muslim World Today by Daniel Philpott is an in-depth look at the constructive middle ground in the debate about religious freedom in Islam.
 Instead of only providing a satellite view of the issue, Philpott offers that Islamic tradition carries “seeds of freedom” that can be cultivated to advance the universal right of religious freedom and improve relations between Western countries and the Muslim majority states.

 Read more about the book: Previewing Religious Freedom in Islam

 12:40-1:40pm - Conversation between Dan Philpott and Mustafa Akyol

 1:40-2:00pm - Q & A from Audience